 - Played straight when Team One in Suburban Knights released Chuck Jaffers from a magic book.
-When he asked what year it was, it turns out that he had been trapped in 30 years.
+When he asked what year it was, it turns out that he had been trapped for thirty years.

 - Used in Nan Quest when it's discovered that people entered the hotel at vastly different times.